-He has served as principal flute for the Juan Pablo Duarte Youth Orchestra and piccolo player for the National Symphony Orchestra of Santo Domingo.
-As a composer, Gallo-Balma’s music has been performed by JACK Quartet, Transient Canvas, and Re(a)d trio, NewEar, and has been featured on the radio show Sound Currents (KCUR/NPR).
-In 2023, he was selected as a Featured Artist for the EarShot Readings with the Cincinnati Symphony Orchestra for his piece “The Bones of Yayael”.
-In 2018, he won second place at state level of the MTNA Composition Competition for his piece,“Cuarteto”.
-Gallo-Balma has also been invited to participate in several national and international summer festivals.
+His music has been performed by ensembles including JACK Quartet, Bugallo-Williams Piano Duo, Transient Canvas, Dice Trio, Vision Quartet, Re(a)d Trio, and NewEar, and has been featured on Sound Currents (KCUR/NPR).
+In 2023, he was selected as a Featured Artist for the EarShot Readings with the Cincinnati Symphony Orchestra for his work The Bones of Yayael.
+He has also been invited to participate in a number of national and international festivals.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.